OrangeFlavoredDerek/OrangeFlavoredDerek/README.md

 * 💻 I am learning swiftUI
 * 📺 I’m currently watching the TV series "Hansawa Naoki"（半澤直樹）
 * 💬 Ask me about C, Swift and SwiftUI
-* 📫 How to reach me: follow [Derek Chan](https://twitter.com/derekchan0407) on Twitter
+* 📫 How to reach me: Send an email to derekapple01@outlook.com
 * 🏈 I will always support the New York Giants!